 2 independent oscillators with 256 step wavetables (sin,tri,saw-up,saw-down,pulse, PWM)

 1 LFO (for tone modulation and/or PWM)

-unique protocol for communication with master module (commands implemented o far: pitch, tune and type for both OSC’s, LFO type and speed, LFO->OSC1+2 modulation)state of affairs:
+unique protocol for communication with master module (commands implemented o far: pitch, tune and type for both OSC’s, LFO type and speed, LFO->OSC1+2 modulation)

 one voice module tested with filter and driven by the TIVA launchpad.
 Works like a charme!

 the first thing was choosing the right protocol for all modules:

 Serial: not possible: need the whole port for the DAC

 SPI: pin conflicts, didn’t managed a error-free communication (the ATmega is on top of CPU load with sample rate of 62,8kHz, 2 OSC’s and 1 LFO!)

 so I tried I2C and I was amazed, because it worked without any problems.
 One benefit is, that you can add easily more voice modules without additional hardware (pins) and maybe I will implement a I2C eeprom with additional wavetables.